Hamburger Icon

 Scaling application security and shifting left require developer involvement in the application security testing process.
 With modern DevOps (or DevSecOps) pipelines, a developer is alerted with a broken build if their latest changes don’t pass unit tests or integration tests.
 Security should be no different.

 • Platform User Experience: StackHawk is a developer-first application security testing tool.
-The StackHawk UI equips engineers and security professionals alike with the ability to quickly grok a finding with vulnerability overviews, links to fix documentation, and the request / response evidence for the vulnerability.
+The StackHawk UI equips engineers and security professionals alike with the ability to quickly understand a finding with vulnerability overviews, links to fix documentation, and the request / response evidence for the vulnerability.

 • Fixes Simplified with Docs and cURL Commands: As with any bug, security vulnerabilities are easiest to fix when the developer is in the context of the code they were just working on.
 With StackHawk, a developer is alerted when a new potential vulnerability is found.
 Then, the platform provides fix documentation, the request / response evidence of the finding, and a cURL command generator to recreate the same request.